-PC (polycarbonate) is a very strong and tough material that can be used for various engineering applications.
-Here are guidelines for getting started with Ultimaker PC and to achieve the best 3D print results.
+Ultimaker PC (polycarbonate) is a very strong and tough material that can be used for various engineering applications.
+Here are guidelines for getting started with Ultimaker PC and tips to achieve the best 3D print results.

-We strongly recommend using the adhesion sheets included in the Advanced 3D Printing Kit to achieve the best adhesion to the build plate when printing Ultimaker PC.
-Alternatively, you can apply a thin layer of glue (included in the accessory box of your 3D printer) to the glass plate but the adhesion won’t be as reliable as with the adhesion sheets.
+We strongly recommend using the adhesion sheets included in the Advanced 3D Printing Kit (for Ultimaker 2+ or Ultimaker 3) to achieve the best adhesion to the build plate when printing with Ultimaker PC.
+Alternatively, you can apply a thin layer of glue (included in the accessory box of your Ultimaker) to the glass build plate.

-Health and Safety
+Health and safety

 Ultimaker PC is safe to print when using the recommended temperature settings listed above.
 To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.